-- c.
-The employer and employee (and union if requested by the employee) have negotiated, been offered and accepted an additional separation payment.
-Acceptance of this payment confirms that the employee has agreed to waive the requirement to be provided one suitable job offer. - d.
-For employee's other than those in 4.6.1(b), the process set out in 4.3 is completed; or - e.
-The employee has at any stage elected to take a VSP, in accordance with clause 4.7. - 4.6.2 Where the redeployment process ends, the Chief Executive will confirm in writing to the employee the outcome of that process. - 4.6.3 Where an employee has been offered employment in a suitable ongoing permanent role and has declined such ongoing employment or the redeployment process set out in clause 4.3 is completed, the following will apply: - a.
-The employee will be provided in writing a minimum of 5 weeks' notice of the date of separation. - b.
-During the notice period, the Employer agrees to allow a minimum of one day of paid leave each week to job seek. - c.
-During the notice period, the Employee may give notice of their intention to resign their employment with 24 hours' notice and be paid the balance of the notice period. - d.
-A separation payment the equivalent of that provided in clause 4.7.3 will be paid to the employee at the separation date of their employment.
+- c) The agency and employee (and union if requested by the employee) have negotiated, been offered and accepted an additional separation payment.
+Acceptance of this payment confirms that the employee has agreed to waive the requirement to be provided one suitable job offer. - d) For employee's other than those in b), the process set out in 5.3 is completed; or - e) The employee has at any stage elected to take a VSP, in accordance withdause 5.7. - 5.6.2 Where the redeployment process ends, the chief executive will confirm in writing to the employee the outcome of that process. - 5.6.3 Where an employee has been offered employment in a suitable ongoing permanent role and has declined such ongoing employment or the redeployment process set out in clause 5.3 is completed, the following will apply: - a) The employee will be provided in writing a minimum of 5 weeks' notice of the date of separation. - b) During the notice period, the agency will allow a minimum of one day of paid leave each week to job seek. - c) During the notice period, the employee may give notice of their intention to resign their employment with 24 hours notice and be paid the balance of the notice period. - d) A separation payment the equivalent of that provided in clause 5.7.3 will be paid to the employee at the separation date of their employment.

-4.7 Separation Payments
+5.7 Separation Payments

-- 4.7.1 At any time while an employee is a redeployee, they may give notice that they wish to accept a VSP. - 4.7.2 A redeployee will only be required to provide one weeks' notice to terminate their employment (or less by agreement). - 4.7.3 An employee who indicates that they wish to accept a VSP, in accordance with clause 4.7.1, will be entitled to the following amounts of redundancy pay: - a.
-An employee who has been a redeployee for between 0 to 3 months is entitled to receive redundancy pay equal to 100% of the VSP prescribed in clause 2.5 plus a lump sum payment of \$15,000; or - b.
-An employee who has been a redeployee for more than 3 months and up to 12 months is entitled to receive redundancy pay equal to 100% of the VSP prescribed in clause 2.5; or - c.
-An employee who has been a redeployee for more than 12 months is entitled to receive redundancy pay equal to 75% the VSP prescribed in clause 2.5.
+- 5.7.1 At any time while an employee is a redeployee, they may give notice that they wish to accept a VSP. - 5.7.2 A redeployee will only be required to provide one weeks notice to terminate their employment (or less by agreement). - 5.7.3 An employee who indicates that they wish to accept a VSP, in accordance with clause 5.7.1, will be entitled to: - a) An employee who has been a redeployee for between 0 to 3 months is entitled to receive redundancy pay equal to 100% of the VSP plus a lump sum payment of \$15,000 (gross); or - An employee who has been a redeployee for more than 3 months and up to 12 months is entitled to receive redundancy pay equal to 100% of the VSP; or - c) An employee who has been a redeployee for more than 12 months is entitled to receive redundancy pay equal to 75% the VSP.